Battle of Tippecanoe Outdoor Drama

 The Battle of Tippecanoe Outdoor Drama (BOTOD) was an outdoor historical drama held near the site of the Battle of Tippecanoe in Battle Ground, Indiana in the summers of 1989 and 1990.
 The drama was held at an amphitheater specially constructed for the production and funded by county authorization of an occupancy tax.

 Unable to attract sufficient audiences, the drama board voted in the spring of 1991 to close the production.
 The county renamed the facility as the Tippecanoe County Amphitheater.
 The amphitheater is located just north of West Lafayette, Indiana on 166 acres on State Route 43 near the Wabash River, within walking distance of the Tippecanoe Battlefield Park.

 Creation

-The drama was written by Dr. Dale E. Miller, Purdue University Theatre Faculty Emeritus, and Dr. Sam Smiley, a Columbus, Indiana native and feature film writer.
+The drama was written by the late Dr. Dale E. Miller, Purdue University Theatre Faculty Emeritus, and the late Dr. Sam Smiley, a Columbus, Indiana native and feature film writer.
 Smiley had been head of Dramatic Writing at the University of Arizona.
 Miller toured outdoor theatres across the country in 1982 as he began to work on his conception of the drama.
 His program bio says that he began working on the drama in 1979.
 Miller also served as Artistic Director for the two years of summer productions.